Aegis Boardroom

 When I built Aegis Boardroom, the positioning was simple: we use AI to help companies adopt AI.
 The boardroom runs on AI.
 So will yours.

 That's not a tagline.
 It's the operating model.
 Every advisor on the platform uses AI in their own advisory work.
-Every client-facing output is AI-generated and human-validated.
+Client-facing output can be AI-assisted and human-validated.
 When a client asks "how do I deploy AI in my CFO function," the answer includes exactly how we deploy it in ours.

 Here's what that means in practice for a Tier 2 client: